- Agarwood Related Articles

 This is a giant one.
 10mm

-We one to create something one of a lifetime so we made this
+We wanted to create something one of a lifetime so we made this

 If you had an altar at home to worship and you prayed often, then this mala would be suitable for that purpose.